 Hospitality Packages

-Hospitality packages guarantee a ticket plus premium extras with no lottery needed.
-Available through On Location at FIFA.com/hospitality.
+These guarantee a ticket plus premium extras.
+Available at FIFA.com/hospitality through On Location.

 | Package Type | Price | What Is Included |